Clustering of emission line galaxies with IllustrisTNG -- II. cosmology challenge with anisotropic correlation functions and ELG-halo connections: Conclusions

 In summary, we have demonstrated that the dynamics of ELGs within halos can lead to systematic bias in the cosmological parameters, in particular, the linear growth rate, inferred from the anisotropic correlation functions of ELGs at small scales.
+The size of this bias depends on the analysis setup and should not be read as a direct survey level prediction, but it suggests that the simplified eTNS model without an explicit ELG velocity bias degree of freedom is incomplete for small scales.
+Therefore, our cautionary conclusion should be interpreted as specific to the inference framework adopted in this work, rather than as a generic statement about all ELG clustering models.
+More flexible galaxy--halo connection frameworks, such as decorated HODs \citep{Hearin2016} or extended SHAM models including assembly and velocity bias \citep{Contreras2021,Ortega-Martinez2025,Yu2024}, may reduce or remove the inferred bias if they provide sufficient freedom to capture the non-virialized infall component seen in the simulations.
 The accurate theoretical modelling taking into account the specific dynamics of ELGs is essential to fully exploit the cosmological information in the upcoming surveys.
 The analysis presented in this work provides useful insights into the small-scale clustering ELG.
 On the other hand, the large-scale clustering can also be probed by benefiting from the wide survey area in Stage-IV surveys.
 The large-scale clustering, especially BAO and AP effect, is not addressed in this work due to the limited box size of hydrodynamical simulations.
 Recently, the large-volume hydrodynamical simulations have become available \citep[e.g.,][]{HernandezAguayo2023,Schaye2023}.
 The impact at the large scales due to the specific dynamics of ELGs will be addressed in future work utilising those simulations.